CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 This is possible, because you can interact with the JShell from a normal java application using the classes in the module `jdk.jshell` in the Java API.

 Since I am using an e-learning tool based on unit tests for my lectures, I wanted to be able to test JShell code from a normal JUnit test.
-In this post I want to guide you to the process of building the base class for these tests and discuss the quirks of the API that may confuse you at first glance.
+In this post I want to guide you to the process of building the base class for these tests and discuss the quirks of the API that may confuse the user at first glance.

 ## Evaluate JShell code

 So we want to interact with a JShell from our code.
-The first thing that we need is an instance of the class `jdk.jshell` that you can obtain as follows.
+The first thing that we need is an instance of the class `jdk.jshell.JShell` that you can obtain as follows.

 ```java
 JShell shell = JShell.create();
 ```

 It is important to note that the modules beginning with `jdk` are (as the name suggests) part of the JDK, but are not present in the JRE.
-This means that you will need to run your application using the `java.exe` from the JDK and not the one in your JRE directory.
+This means that you will need to run your application using the `java` executable from the JDK and not the one in your JRE directory.

 Now that we have the JShell instance, the obvious method to evaluate JShell code is [`JShell.eval(String)`](https://docs.oracle.com/javase/10/docs/api/jdk/jshell/JShell.html#eval(java.lang.String)).